 Is it purely psychological, or is there more going on under the surface, biologically speaking?

-Let us dive into the relationship between obesity and depression to better understand how these two conditions fuel each other.
+Let dive into the relationship between obesity and depression to better understand how these two conditions fuel each other.

 - Introduction to the Obesity-Depression Link